rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### Get Indicator Scan Status

-This action is used to get the scan status of an indicator in Insights TIP system.
+This action is used to get the scan status of an indicator in Threat Command TIP system.

 ##### Input